SimpleDataLabsInc/prophecy-docs/docs/concepts/concepts.md

 Once you have developed a Spark data Pipeline using Prophecy, you will want to schedule it to run at some frequency.
 You can schedule just a single Pipeline or create a DAG of Pipelines.
 You can also add scripts to run in between these Pipelines.

-To support Jobs, Prophecy provides you with an easy to use low-code interface to develop, using two different schedulers:
+To support Jobs, Prophecy provides you with an easy to use interface to develop using two different schedulers:

 - **[Databricks Jobs](../low-code-jobs/databricks-jobs)** - for simpler data-Pipeline use-cases, where you just orchestrate multiple data-Pipelines to run together.
 Databricks Jobs is a **recommended** scheduler, if you're Databricks Native.

-- **[Airflow](/docs/low-code-jobs/airflow/airflow.md)** - for more complex use-cases, where you have to use various operators, or need any additional data pre-and-post-processing, you can design your Jobs using Prophecy's low-code Airflow environment.
+- **[Airflow](/docs/low-code-jobs/airflow/airflow.md)** - for more complex use-cases, where you have to use various operators, or need any additional data pre-and-post-processing, you can design your Jobs using Prophecy Copilot for Airflow.

 Alternatively, since Prophecy provides you native Spark code on Git, you can easily integrate with any other scheduler.